How to Report a Car Accident in Ontario

 It’s not enough to avoid being distracted and drive carefully – you must also know how to deal with accidents.
 Accidents are highly stressful and anxiety-inducing, so it’s easy to freeze up and not know what to do next.
 Fortunately, we’re here to help.
 Read on to learn what to do following a car accident in Ontario and how to report it to the relevant parties.

-Reporting a Car Accident in Ontario
+Reporting Car Accidents in Ontario at a Glance

 You’re required by law to report a car accident in Ontario if it fulfills at least one of these criteria: